MaddyCase/Url-Dedupe/docs/V1Walkthrough.md

 ## How much time and space your solution will take to execute.
 Memory:
-My approach takes a _lot_ of memory.
-Primarly because of my usage of an H2 in memory database.... and one with a VARCHAR length that is Integer.MAX_INTEGER at that haha
+Although the memory usage of the H2 Db is significant, my implementation only uses H2 as a stand in for a real deployed database.
+This POC is for ease of portability, so because of that, a real solution would be utilizing disk space... which for the problem is assumed to be unlimited.

+As such, I will focus my discussion of space to just the memory concerns of my algorithm.

+Foremost, all objects and their references instantiated within the course of my solution can be treated as constant space requirements.
+Regardless of the size of the input, the only detail that scales in memory usage to that is the Set of urls.
+The largest possible size for the Set will be equal to the largest number of urls within a single File that I'm reading in.
+So if my file size is N, then my in memory space will be at most N.  Since all other objects are constant in memory usage, my Overall Big O space complexity is N.

 Total Runtime:
 Best case scenario -> All urls are duplicates.
-Avg time roughtly 80 minutes for 1 billion urls
+Avg time roughly 80 minutes for 1 billion urls.

 Math for best case:
 ```